MEXICO City has topped an Airbnb poll that reveals the most in-demand destinations for the 2018/19 Christmas holiday season.

 When you’re ready, head to the stunning Bellas Artes nearby.
 For the best views of its domed roof, cross the street to the department store Sears.
 Take the lift to the 8th floor cafe and you’ll look down on the 1930s palace, its gardens, Parque Alameda and the surrounding mountains.

 As the light fades, finish the day on Plaza Garibaldi to drink mezcal while listening to the cacophony marachis bands dressed in their theatrical sombreros, charros vests and boots.

 Ever heard of the floating gardens of Xochimilco?
-Well, this has become known as the Venice of Mexico, just half an hour from the centre.
+This has become known as the Venice of Mexico, just half an hour from the centre.

 Jump aboard a psychedelic gondola-esque boat called trajinera for a tour of the lake and canals with artificial islands, known as chinampas, built by the Aztecs to grow crops.

 There’s a fiesta atmosphere out on the water with floating markets selling food and drink.
 This is the perfect time to try a glass of pulque – a Mexican speciality you can’t find anywhere else in the world.
 It’s fermented maguey or agave – the same plant they use to make mezcal and Tequila.
-It’s slightly alcoholic and frothy like beer but comes in a variety bright coloured flavours such as mango, coconut, strawberry and pineapple.
+It’s slightly alcoholic and served like frothy like beer.
+It comes in a variety bright coloured flavours such as mango, coconut, strawberry and pineapple.

 End your 48 hours with a relaxing tree-lined stroll along Avenida Amsterdam which circles Parque México (City Park) in the trendy Condesa neighbourhood.
 Here you will find live bands and dog walkers with up to 20 animals on their leads.